Nolan Ryan: New York Mets (1966, 1968–1971)

 When Ryan was called up by the New York Mets in 1966, he was the second-youngest player in the league.
 Playing in only two games, his first strikeout was Pat Jarvis, and he gave up his first major league home run to Joe Torre.

 Ryan missed much of the 1967 season due to illness, an arm injury, and service with the Army Reserve; he pitched only seven innings for the Mets' minor league affiliate in Jacksonville.
 In the 1968 season, Ryan returned to the major leagues, where he stayed until his retirement in 1993.
-Ryan was unable to crack the Mets' pitching rotation, led by Tom Seaver and Jerry Koosman.
-Ryan was used more as a reliever and spot starter by the 1969 Mets.
-To deal with frequent blisters on his throwing hand he often soaked his fingers in pickle brine, although the technique's effectiveness was questioned by Ryan's teammates and coaches.
+Ryan was unable to crack into the Mets' pitching rotation, led by Tom Seaver and Jerry Koosman.
+Ryan was used as a reliever and spot starter by the 1969 Mets.
+Ryan had frequent blisters on his throwing hand and tried several remedies including dipping his fingers in pickle brine.

-Ryan pitched well for the Mets in the 1969 postseason.
-Against the Atlanta Braves in the NLCS, Ryan completed a Mets sweep by throwing seven innings of relief in Game 3, getting his first playoff win (it took him 12 years to get another).
+Against the Atlanta Braves in the National League Championship Series (NLCS), Ryan completed a Mets sweep by throwing seven innings of relief in Game 3, getting his first playoff win (it took him 12 years to get another).
 Then in the 1969 World Series, Ryan saved Game 3, pitching 2 1/3 shutout innings against the Baltimore Orioles.
 The Game 3 victory gave the Mets a 2–1 lead in the Series, which they went on to win in five games.
 It was Ryan's only World Series appearance in his career.

 On April 18, 1970, Ryan tied a Mets record by striking out 15 batters in one game.
-Four days later, Ryan's teammate Seaver topped it with a then-MLB record 19 against the San Diego Padres (though Ryan tied this record four years later).
+Four days later, Ryan's teammate Seaver topped it with a then-MLB record 19 against the San Diego Padres (Ryan tied this record four years later).
 Ryan has credited his time with Seaver and the Mets with turning him from just a flamethrower into a pitcher.

 Ryan's performance declined sharply in the second half of his final season with the Mets.
-His earned run average for the first half of the 1971 season was 2.24; in the second half, it was 7.74.
+His ERA for the first half of the 1971 season was 2.24; in the second half, it was 7.74.
 As of 2021, this was the steepest second half increase in ERA for a starting pitcher in MLB history.

-Ryan did not want to be traded from the Mets, and when it happened he felt betrayed by the team that drafted him.
-His views on this calmed only once he started running the Rangers and gained a better understanding of the business side of baseball.

 In five seasons with the Mets, 105 games and 74 starts, Ryan had a 29–38 record, with a 3.58 ERA, 1.39 WHIP, with 344 walks and 493 strikeouts in 511 innings.